 The Ethical Implications of Digitally monitoring on Your Employees

-Employee monitoring has long been around allowing businesses to track activities of the workforce, measure their productivity, and ensure the protection of company assets.
+Employee monitoring has long been around allowing businesses to track the activities of the workforce, measure their productivity, and ensure the protection of company assets.
 Modern technologies have revamped employee monitoring enabling the employer to keep an eye on almost all the activities and communication of the employees within and beyond the workplace.
 From audio and video surveillance to phone and internet usage, emails, computer and mobile phone screen recording, GPS tracking, time tracking, and social media monitoring, there is nothing that an employer cannot track.
-And I think that it is important to track records of the employees or simple words we can do digitally monitoring.
+And I think that it is important to track records of the employees or simple words we can do digital monitoring.
 You can consider using Employee Tracking Software for Businesses.

 Pros of Employee Monitoring